Understanding Depression

 - Repetitive Transcranial Magnetic Stimulation (rTMS) is a procedure that uses electromagnetic pulses to stimulate your brain.
 Like ECT and VNS, rTMS is done by a doctor who holds an electromagnetic coil next to your head.
 You will hear/feel the pulses as “tapping,” and you’ll have to wear earplugs because the machine is quite noisy.
 Each procedure takes 30-40 minutes, and you generally undergo the procedure five days a week for about a month.

-Effectiveness and Side Effects
+Effectiveness and Side Effects of depression

 - ECT is generally quite effective, with the APA reporting symptom mitigation in up to 80% of individuals that go through it.
 However, on the day of the procedure, it is not uncommon to experience nausea, headache, confusion, fatigue, and temporary memory loss.
 If you are in the majority of people who experience relief from psychological symptoms, these temporary side effects may be a small price to pay for feeling better.